RajputPawan/Prometheus/pages/docs/local_admin_rights.md

 `DL CLIENT ADMIN USER UBUNTU (QEV111AH31LR)`

+> **`NOTE`:** Multiple/Additional admin rights can also be ordered for a single machine in ITShop.

-The following general documentation has to be ordered and agreed to before:
+The following general documentation has to be ordered and agreed to beforehand:

 `DL DOKUMENTATION BEDINGUNGEN FUER LOK.
 ADMINRECHTE (QEV111AFGPI4)`